Colin-b/httpx_auth/README.md

  * OktaClientCredentials
  * OAuth2ResourceOwnerPasswordCredentials,

-By default, [`pyjwt`](https://pypi.org/project/PyJWT/) is a required dependency as it is used to generate the token returned by the authentication.
+By default, an access token with value `2YotnFZFEjr1zCsicMWpAA` is generated.

 You can however return your custom token by providing your own `token_mock` fixture as in the following sample: